 - Slipping and/or tripping without falling.

-Common North Carolina workplace accidents might be caused by:
+Common workplace accidents that our workers’ compensation lawyers assist with might be caused by:

 - Lack of gear for protecting the head, eyes, ears, torso, feet, etc.

 - Collapsed scaffolding (falls and being struck against objects)

 - Unsafe tools or machinery